wyuenho/emacs-corfu-pixel-perfect/README.md

   right-align-at-best-effort variant for now.
 The reason is downstream Elisp programs rely on the output of `corfu--format-candidate`.
-It's easy to pad and format 3 columns into a list of strings in imaginative ways, it's much harder to parse and reformat irregularly formatted strings without loads of extra metadata hacked into the text properties, or worse, using a parser.
+It's easy to pad and format 3 columns into a list of strings in imaginative ways, it's much harder to parse and reformat irregularly formatted strings without abusing text properties, or worse, using a parser.
 The design space for completion popup column alignment is actually quite large.
 I may revisit some options to chain formatters after looking at how other IDEs design their completion popups.
 For now, I think keeping the formatted output simple and predictable is the best course of action as it keeps the API clean.

 ### Were there any issues filed on `corfu` regarding the issued found?